Chief Executive Officer of Accelerate Great Schools

 Prior to that, Ms. Pelly was Vice President of Global Philanthropy at JPMorgan Chase Foundation investing the annual $5.2 million charitable giving portfolio in Ohio, West Virginia and Northern Kentucky not for profit partners.
 She is most proud of the investments she made that continue to make an impact and leave a positive legacy in the community.
 She funded the 2007 pilot of the JPMorgan Chase Urban Teaching Academy at Miami University, now the Urban Teaching Cohort, was an early board member of Strive and a founding board member and initial funder of Avondale Comprehensive Development Corporation, all of which continue to help the community.

-Tanisha Chapman is Accelerate Great Schools’ new Public Ally for the 2016-2017 year.
+Tanisha Chapman is Accelerate Great Schools’ Public Ally for the 2016 - 2017 and 2017-2018 years.
 Public Allies is a national movement grounded in the conviction that everyone leads.
 Their mission is to create a just and equitable society and the diverse leadership to sustain it.
 Public Allies’ focus is a program that links diverse young Americans who want to make a difference with not-for-profit organizations in their communities who need them.
 In the process, young leaders are shown how to turn their passion for making a difference into a viable career path, developing leadership qualities, job skills, and work experience.